 Constructed on the orders of the Pharaohs over 4,000 years ago, these magnificent structures well deserve their place among the Seven Wonders of the World and today is your chance to roam around and see them for yourself.
 Venture inside for an alternative view, and make sure you head to the viewpoint to see the landscape of the city of Cairo laid out before you.

-You'll also have time to visit the mysterious Sphinx before making your way to the Grand Bazaar - or El Khalili - of Cairo.
-Your guide will lead you through the maze of stalls, giving you a glimpse into the local culture, before you stop for lunch and heading back to the hotel.
+See the Sphinx before making your way to the Grand Bazaar - or El Khalili - of Cairo.
+Your guide will lead you through the maze of stalls, giving you a glimpse into the local culture, before you stop for lunch.

-At the museum, you will be accompanied by expert local Egyptologists for a two-hour tour of this extraordinary museum.
+Next it's back to the hotel for a couple of hours downtime before joining Anthony Sattin for a short talk before you head out to the Egyptian Museum.
+At the museum, you will be accompanied by expert local Egyptologists for a two-hour tour of this extraordinary museum which makes for a good introduction of the antiquities you will see along the Nile.
 After soaking up the incredible history and culture displayed here, head back to the hotel for dinner at your own leisure.

 Enjoy a final leisurely breakfast in Cairo before you take your transfer to the airport for your midday flight to Aswan, which takes an hour and 20 minutes.